 She found the giant sulking at the foot of a nearby tree along the outer edge of the now razed clearing.
 She sat next to him, as solemnly as she could manage, humbling herself in respect of the giant’s heavy, slow-moving moods.
 She gazed ahead at the aftermath and devastation.

-As he watched, she began wriggling about and fumbling through her many layers as though hunting an elusive itch.
+As it watched, she began wriggling about and fumbling through her many layers as though hunting an elusive itch.
 Then, she sat still and smiled a self-satisfied smile to herself.
-Then at him.
+Then at the porter.

 I got you something.
 Call it… a token of my appreciation.
 Then, practically bursting with gleeful triumph, she held out her balled up hands.
-Reluctantly, he reached out and she deposited a repugnant tousled lesser demon into his hand.
-The giant lifted the outraged little creature to his eye and grunted appreciatively even as it hurled a slur of obscenities his way.
-The giant grinned, then ate the indignant plankton where it stood and swallowed it whole.
+Reluctantly, the porter reached out and she deposited a repugnant tousled lesser-demon into its hand.
+The giant lifted the outraged little creature to his eye and grunted appreciatively even as the vermin hurled a slur of obscenities its way.
+The giant grinned, then ate the indignant plankton where it stood, and swallowed it whole.

 Now, what do you say we get out of this place?

-If the giant heard her, he made no sign of it, content as he was with his present.
+If the giant heard her, it made no sign of it, content as it was with its present.
 With much aching protest from her body, she rose to a kneeling position and withdrew the agate, which, despite having just been pocketed, did not readily manifest itself to her hand.
-It seemed to her unwise to open a world portal at this hour and in the condition she was in, yet, as the agate finally tumbled into her grasp, she could not imagine why in all the worlds and dimensions, she wouldn’t.
+It seemed to her unwise to open a world portal at this hour and in the condition she was in, yet, as the agate finally tumbled into her grasp, she could not imagine why, in all the worlds and dimensions, she wouldn’t.
 She became aware, in that instant, of the incommensurate power concealed in the various plies and alcoves of her clothes.
 A power she alone could wield.
 Nothing in this or any other world, but she.